tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 For what concern the HARQ, PF implements the non adaptive version, which implies that in allocating the retransmission attempts the scheduler uses the same allocation configuration of the original block, which means maintaining the same RBGs and MCS.
 UEs that are allocated for HARQ retransmissions are not considered for the transmission of new data in case they have a transmission opportunity available in the same TTI.
 Finally, HARQ can be disabled with ns3 attribute system for maintaining backward compatibility with old test cases and code, in detail::

   Config::SetDefault ("ns3::PfFfMacScheduler::HarqEnabled", BooleanValue (false));

+The scheduler implements the filtering of the uplink CQIs according to their nature with ``UlCqiFilter`` attibute, in detail:

+  - ``SRS_UL_CQI``: only SRS based CQI are stored in the internal attributes.
+  - ``PUSCH_UL_CQI``: only PUSCH based CQI are stored in the internal attributes.
+  - ``ALL_UL_CQI``: all CQIs are stored in the same internal attibute (i.e., the last CQI received is stored independently from its nature).

 Random Access